mgut6/mgut6.github.io/_pages/about.md

 <br/><br/>
 <img src='/images/about_pic.JPG'>
 <br/><br/>
 In addition to academics, I also participate in NCAA division III athletics as a member of the RPI track and field team.
+Some of my other interests include spikeball, board and card games, and watching movies.